continentalwick/continental-wick/README.md

 ---

-🗝️ $WCK is the native asset of the CONTINENTAL protocol — a signal-driven utility backed by real execution, not speculation.
+🗝️ $WCK is the native asset of the CONTINENTAL protocol.
+Powered by XRPL for speed, privacy, and real-world execution.